Editor’s Note: This page has been retired and is no longer being updated.

-(CNN) -- Here's a look at what you need to know about Buddhism, the major religion of many countries in Asia.
-Known as Buddha-Dharma in the East.
+Here’s a look at Buddhism, the major religion of many countries in Asia.

-The Four Noble Truths of Buddhism: 1) existence is suffering, 2) the cause of suffering is craving and attachment, 3) suffering ceases at some point and turns to Nirvana (liberation or total bliss), and 4) there is a path to Nirvana which is made up of eight steps, sometimes called the Eightfold Path.
+The Four Noble Truths of Buddhism: 1) suffering as a characteristic of existence, 2) the cause of suffering is craving and attachment, 3) the ceasing of suffering, called Nirvana, and 4) the path to Nirvana, made up of eight steps, sometimes called the Eightfold Path.

 Dozens of different sects of Buddhism are derived from these schools, all having different characteristics, but sharing the basic beliefs.